Draugmar/scripts-jumpcloud-dmg-to-pkg/README.md

 7. Detaches the mounted .dmg file or converted .dmg file.
 8. Cleans up temporary files.

-**TO_DO**

-In case the downloaded file is in a format other than .dmg, such as .zip, .tar.gz, or .rar, the script should be extended to handle the extraction of the .dmg file from these archives.
-Once the .dmg file is extracted, the script can continue with the regular conversion process.

-Please note that this TO_DO task requires additional development and is not currently implemented in the provided script.

 **Software List**

 The `software_list.csv` file contains examples of software entries that can be customized to suit your needs.
 It provides a structure to follow when adding software to the list.
 The CSV file includes the following columns: